 Apart from this sort of malpractice, there is one thing yet to study, which is, that even after prescribing extra tests or checkups, or keeping the patient in the hospital bed for longer periods than required, even getting them admitted in the first place, these things not exactly help the primary care doctor in a monetary way.
 Shocked, right?

 The surgeons having a hefty fee is not the sole reason to avoid them.
 You will obviously be required to visit them in case of an emergency.
-However, just having a longer experience in the field of medicine does not justify the judgement that a local practitioner or a primary care doctor is not efficient enough to be treated from.
+However, just having a long experience in the field of medicine does not justify the judgment that a local practitioner or a primary care doctor is not efficient enough to be treated.

-To eradicate this abuse of expertise, not only the primary care doctors but also the society as a whole need to eradicate the mindset that contribute towards damaging the whole setting.
-Extensive thought process with an expert advice from good doctors should be enforced while taking the decisions involving healthcare.
-Where we are not short of resources for necessary treatment, it should also be considered that even the usage of those resources is being payed from someone’s pocket and that does not only affect one person or an organisation but the whole society.
+To eradicate this abuse of expertise, not only the primary care doctors but also the society as a whole need to eradicate the mindset that contributes towards damaging the whole setting.
+The extensive thought process with expert advice from good doctors should be enforced while taking the decisions involving healthcare.
+Where we are not short of resources for necessary treatment, it should also be considered that even the usage of those resources is being paid from someone’s pocket and that does not only affect one person or an organization but the whole society.

 Another reason for people to consider primary care specifically is addressed in a dissertation from Stanford and Harvard medical schools.
 It says that on an average, for every 10 more primary care doctors, the life-expectancy rate rises by 51.5%.
 Which in simpler means a state that family doctors and local practitioners should be encouraged nationwide.
 Everyone should support them in general.
 It is wiser to do so because the alternative can lead us to some destructive circumstances will be harder to come back from.